ruippeixotog/google-code-jam-2013/README.md

-# Solutions to Google Code Jam 2013 problems
+# Google Code Jam 2015

-This repository contains solutions to [Google Code Jam 2013][1] problems.
-These solutions are provided "as is".
-I give no guarantees that they will work as expected.
+This repository contains my solutions to the problems from [Google Code Jam 2013][1].
+These solutions are provided "as is" - I give no guarantees that they will work as expected.

 ## Instructions